 CRYSTAL TEARDROP

+Debut LP out from a very interesting new UK psychedelic band (so interesting I tried to interest them in FdM!) on Rise Above Records.
 Definitely one to check out, although I was a bit put off by the cost direct from the label - £30 inc over £7 P&P - must be tracked and traced, I guess - so I'll wait until it appears on Amazon/Norman/Juno.

 LET'S START A NEW MONTH WITH BRIGHTON